jonathanspereira/projeto-jogo-da-velha/README.md

 ## 🎮 Features

 - Tic-tac-toe for two players.
-- Change board color with victory.
+- Players' points scoreboard.
-- Restart when clicking the button after one of the players wins.
+- Restart by clicking the button after one of the players wins.

 ## 🕹️ How to Play
 1. Access the link [TIC Tac Toe](https://jonathanspereira.github.io/projeto-jogo-da-velha/)